aleksander-saz/DS-Projects/README.md

 ### Project 7  - Forecast of the loss of clients in the Bank

 The client - "Beta-Bank" requested to analyze the reason of the loss of the client, due to the monthly clients loss.
 The precentage of loss of clients is minor, but bank's marketing department calculated that to keep the clients is cheaper than to attract new clients.
-Based on the historical data it's required to create a model for prediction of the clients behavior (will client leave the bank soon or not)
+Based on the historical data it's required to create a model for prediction of the clients behavior (will client terminate the contract with the bank soon or not)

 *More detailed description you can find in readme of Project 7*